anima-wg/brski-cloud/anima-brski-cloud.md

 For example, a SIP phone might retrieve a manufacturer specific configuration file that contains information about how to do SIP Registration.
 One advantage of this mechanism over current mechanisms like DHCP options 120 defined in {{?RFC3361}} or option 125 defined in {{?RFC3925}} is that the voucher is returned in a confidential (TLS-protected) transport, and so can include device-specific credentials for retrieval of the configuration.

-The exact Pledge and Registrar behavior for handling and specifying the "additional-configuration" field is out-of-scope of this document.
+The exact Pledge and Registrar behavior for handling and specifying the "additional-configuration" field is outside the scope of this document.

 ## Pledge Handles Cloud Registrar Response